 “My looking a certain way paid the bills,” she told The Guardian, speaking about her early career and life with mother Teri – she guided Brooke and was herself an actress.
 Shields later adds: “As long as I was happy, we kept doing it.”

 Brooke Shields kept acting, starring in the sitcom Suddenly Susan (1996-2000) and later seasons of Jane the Virgin.
-She also stars in Netflix’s A Castle for Christmas.
+She also starred in Netflix’s A Castle for Christmas.
 Her co-star in the movie is fellow eighties screen icon Cary Elwes.